Kenan2000/CDDA-Structured-Kenan-Modpack/Kenan-Modpack/Mutation-Changes-Snofielf-Patch-master/README.md

 mutation.
 Contact me on the discord at @SnoTheLeopard#0621 for more questions.

 >Please help me get this mainlined <3 <3 <3

+Hello there, updated to the new version, mutations should work, there is maybe left some bugs, tell me about them, will try my best to fix them.